digital-service-reliability/reliability-enhancing-procedures/README.md

 REPs a a way to align through the large enterprise on key aspects tied to reliability.

-Everyone has now the same definition of SLO: An SLO informed in real time the health of a specific user journey and can be mesure by one or more indicator (SLI).
+Everyone has now the **same definition of SLO**: An SLO informed in real time the health of a specific user journey and can be mesure by one or more indicator (SLI).
 A service is a bundle of user journeys grouped in different features.
-So Service 1:n features 1:n** user journey 1:1 SLO** 1:n SLI
+So Service 1:n features 1:n **user journey 1:1 SLO** 1:n SLI
 When you work on SLO, you speak about implement REP5 with its clear structure, its training, and the links to the tools that support you!